Poverty

 Description - Canada's Official Poverty Line

-- This line chart shows the evolution of the poverty rate in Canada over time.
+- This line chart shows the poverty rate in Canada over time.

-- It has a vertical axis showing percentages, from 5 to 15 percent, by increments of 2 percent.
+- It has a vertical axis showing percentages, from 4% to 16%, by increments of 2 percentage points.

 Features